aninchat/theasciiconstruct/content/post/multivendor-evpn-vxlan-l2-overlay.md

 {% endfor -%}
 ```

 As you can see, there are three spaces for EOS configuration, while there are two spaces for NXOS configuration.
 This becomes crucial for idempotency.
-This jinja2 is finally used in the playbook itself, as follows:
+This jinja2 template is finally used in the playbook, as follows:

 ```
           - name: configure interfaces on network devices